 Center for Regional and Continuing Education

-The Center for Regional and Continuing Education strengthens and expands the resources of the University to respond to lifelong learning needs.
+The Center for Regional & Continuing Education strengthens and expands the resources of the University to respond to lifelong learning needs.

-Recognizing the varied needs of the on-campus student, Continuing Education administers credit and non-credit courses beyond the regular University class schedule, including degree completion programs and accelerated academic sessions during the winter and summer.
+Recognizing the varied needs of the Chico State student, Continuing Education administers credit and non-credit courses beyond the regular University class schedule, including degree completion programs and accelerated academic sessions during the winter and summer.

 As the anchor institution in Northern California, California State University, Chico serves a twelve-county service area, the largest in the CSU system.
 Continuing Education is dedicated to providing higher education access to this distributed population through regional programs, Open University, and the delivery of accredited degrees via distance education.